0xCoto/Virgo/paper.md

 its data-acquisition functionality that performs data reduction by time-averaging spectrum samples in real time, `Virgo` carries out automated analysis of the recorded samples.
-The time-averaged spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution plot of the observation are all automatically computed and produced, with the help of the NumPy [@Harris2020] and Matplotlib [@Hunter:2007] packages.
+The time-averaged spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution of the observation are all automatically computed and plotted with the help of the Numpy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

 Because of the nature of their late-stage architecture, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.